timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC04 - Adding a medicine**

-Guarantees: The new medicine will be added to the list of medicines.
+Guarantees: The new medicine will be added to the list of medicines only if the medicine do not exist.

 **MSS**

-1. User inputs the command to add a medicine into the system.
+1. User chose to add a medicine into the system.
 2. PharmHub adds the new medicine to the medicine list.
    <br>**Use case ends**